 - The cacao beans are then cracked, removing the outer shell and leaving behind the edible pieces or “nibs”.
 From there, the nibs are grounded and turned into a thick paste called chocolate liquor.
 Depending on the type of chocolate being produced, cocoa butter can be added or removed from the liquor.

 - To add to the taste or texture, other ingredients (sugar, vanilla and milk) are added to the chocolate mixture and further refined by conching or rolling.
 This process removes bitter flavors and gives chocolate that smooth consistency in a matter of hours, or even a few days.

 - Tempering is the second to last step, and is the controlled process of raising, lowering and raising the temperature of the chocolate.
 Maintaining the right temperature and motion allows for the fatty acids in cocoa butter to stabilize, giving chocolate that shiny finish.

 - According to world-renowned pastry chef, David Lebovitz, chocolate should be melted to about 115°-120 °F (46-49 °C), cooled to the low 80 °F (27 °C), then up to 88°-91° F (31-32 °C) for dark chocolate and 86°-88 °F (30-31 °C) for milk chocolate.

 - If you heat the chocolate over 91 °F, you will lose the good beta crystals and have to go through the whole tempering process again.

 - Finally, the chocolate is poured into molds and agitated to remove air bubbles.

-Not maintaining the correct temperatures during chocolate production would force the manufacturer to stop further production in order to correct the process, which would result in a loss of profit.
-MadgeTech data loggers are the ideal solution, providing continuous temperature and humidity monitoring throughout production, shipping and storage.
+Not maintaining the correct temperatures during chocolate production could force the manufacturer to stop further production in order to correct the process, which would result in a loss of profit.
+MadgeTech data loggers are the ideal solution, providing continuous temperature and humidity monitoring throughout production, shipping, and storage.